Aiven-Open/klaw/README.md

 ## Getting Started

-To get Kafkwize running on your local machine or server, please follow the instructions mentioned in [GettingStarted - ReadTheDocs](https://kafkawize.readthedocs.io/en/latest/getting_started.html)
+To get Kafkawize running on your local machine or server, please follow the instructions mentioned in [GettingStarted - ReadTheDocs](https://kafkawize.readthedocs.io/en/latest/getting_started.html)

 ### Prerequisites